ringcentral/ringcentral-js-widgets/ROADMAP.md

 1. support password flow
    1. When login successfully, RC phone will display the main panel.
    2. When login fail, will display error message.
 2. support OAuth 2.0 code flow
    1. When login successfully, RC phone will display the main panel.
    2. When login fail, will display error message.
    3. When user close the OAuth window, will display error message (knowing bugs: For now, widgets will not notice that OAuth panel is closed abnormal.)
 3. Simplified version
    1. Only display a 'login' button.
+4. Logout
+   1. Therefore we can enable auto login
+   2. When logging out, should clear contacts cache

 #### WebRTC phone